ory/sdk/clients/client/dotnet/docs/FrontendApi.md

 # **UpdateRecoveryFlow**
 > ClientRecoveryFlow UpdateRecoveryFlow (string flow, ClientUpdateRecoveryFlowBody clientUpdateRecoveryFlowBody, string token = null, string cookie = null)

-Complete Recovery Flow
+Update Recovery Flow

-Use this endpoint to complete a recovery flow.
+Use this endpoint to update a recovery flow.
 This endpoint behaves differently for API and browser flows and has several states:  `choose_method` expects `flow` (in the URL query) and `email` (in the body) to be sent and works with API- and Browser-initiated flows.
 For API clients and Browser clients with HTTP Header `Accept: application/json` it either returns a HTTP 200 OK when the form is valid and HTTP 400 OK when the form is invalid. and a HTTP 303 See Other redirect with a fresh recovery flow if the flow was otherwise invalid (e.g. expired).
 For Browser clients without HTTP Header `Accept` or with `Accept: text/_*` it returns a HTTP 303 See Other redirect to the Recovery UI URL with the Recovery Flow ID appended. `sent_email` is the success state after `choose_method` for the `link` method and allows the user to request another recovery email.
 It works for both API and Browser-initiated flows and returns the same responses as the flow in `choose_method` state. `passed_challenge` expects a `token` to be sent in the URL query and given the nature of the flow (\"sending a recovery link\") does not have any API capabilities.
 The server responds with a HTTP 303 See Other redirect either to the Settings UI URL (if the link was valid) and instructs the user to update their password, or a redirect to the Recover UI URL with a new Recovery Flow ID which contains an error message that the recovery link was invalid.
 More information can be found at [Ory Kratos Account Recovery Documentation](../self-service/flows/account-recovery).

 ### Example
 ```csharp